Common Defects

-High-pressure die casting is a cost-effective method for manufacturing high-fidelity metal pieces in medium to high volumes.
+Die casting is a cost-effective method for manufacturing precision high pressure die castings in medium to high volumes.
 It can produce complex components to tight tolerances with excellent surface finishes when it is performed correctly.
-However, many issues may arise during production operations that can affect the quality of the cast parts and products.
+However, many issues may arise during production operations that can affect the quality of the cast parts and products, including various die casting defects.

-The high-pressure die casting process involves injecting molten metal under high pressure into a pre-fabricated steel die or mold.
-High speed-injection ensures that the liquid material is forced into every section of the die cavity.
+The high–pressure die casting process involves injecting molten metal under high pressure into a pre-fabricated steel die or mold.
+High pressure injection ensures that the liquid material is forced into every section of the die cavity.
 The result is highly accurate components with exceptional details and smooth finishes once the material is allowed to cool and harden.
+Common high pressure die casting defects can occur if the temperature, cooling method, or injection pressure are not correct.

 Top Four Common High-Pressure Die Casting Defects

-High-pressure die casting relies on highly accurate and precise metal temperatures, mold temperatures, gas ventilation, and injection pressure.
-The cast component can also be air- or water-cooled, depending on the material.
-If the temperature, cooling method, or injection pressure are not correct, a number of die casting defects can occur.
+Zinc and aluminum high–pressure die casting processes rely on highly accurate and precise metal temperatures, mold temperatures, gas ventilation, and injection pressure.
+The cast component can also be air or water-cooled, depending on the material.
+If these are not properly controlled, a number of aluminum die casting defects can occur.

 The four most common defects found in components made using the high–pressure die casting process are porosity, blisters, cold shuts, and misruns.